plabayo/rama/docs/book/src/http/http_clients.md

 Selection tries alternatives sequentially, with a configurable 300 ms `attempt_timeout` including DNS and TLS.
 Increase it for slower networks.
 There is no overall deadline unless `timeout` is set.
-Authentication or protocol failure ends the current request and suppresses the endpoint for later requests;
+Failed alternatives back off;
-re-advertising it does not reset backoff.
+selection can fall back to the origin with the same TLS policy.
+Explicit version requirements remain binding.
+Re-advertising an endpoint does not reset backoff.

 Custom connectors use these contracts: